BChow5/Assignment1/README.md

 5. Save your API token somewhere safe for later use
 <br>

-### Use the API Token to Grant Account Access to Doctl
+### Granting Account Access to Doctl with an API Token

 1. Copy and run the following code to connect your API token